 The recipient of the recommendation will ensure that it is implemented unless there is good reason for not doing so in whole or in part.
+Such a reason will be reported (as appropriate) to the next meeting of the Local Governing Board and / or Trust.

 The conclusion of any agreed investigation will be reported by the person investigating the concern in writing within twenty-eight days and a copy passed to the CEO.
-In the event of an investigation related to the CEO, a copy of the final report will be passed to the chair of the Trust Board.
+In the event of an investigation related to the CEO, a copy of the final report will be passed to the Chair of the Board of Trustees.

-A confidential record will be made of the nature and outcome of the concern.
-The purpose of this is to ensure that a central record is kept, which can be cross-referenced with other complaints, to monitor any patterns of concern across the school and to assist in monitoring the procedure.
+A record will be made of the nature and outcome of the concern.
+The purpose of this is to ensure that a central record is kept, which can be cross-referenced with other complaints, to monitor any patterns of concern across the academy and to assist in monitoring the procedure.